A multi tool that every angler carries, or at least should carry, is a good pair of pliers.

 These stainless-steel pliers are perfect for the hardcore angler.
 They are stronger than typical aluminum pliers and, because of the stainless steel, are perfect for both fresh and saltwater.

-They also come equipped with crimpers that are perfect for securing a split shot onto your line.
-The rubber handle allows for better grip when you have wet, slippery hands, and also has a spring-loaded jaw system for easy one-handed work.
 Finally, it also comes with a nylon sheath and lanyard so that you know where your pliers are at all times and ensures they don’t fall overboard.

 Buy The KastKing Cutthroat 7” Fishing Pliers Here